Obama warns of dangers of social media in Prince Harry interview

-In the interview, which was light on political substance, Obama told listeners to BBC Radio's flagship morning news program, Today, that the end of his administration brought a sense of satisfaction "mixed with all the work that was still undone and concerns about how the country moves forward."
+The former U.S. president told listeners of BBC Radio's flagship morning news program, Today, that the end of his administration brought a sense of satisfaction "mixed with all the work that was still undone and concerns about how the country moves forward."

 But, he said, "overall there was a serenity there, more than I would have expected."

-In the wide ranging interview — recorded at the Invictus Games in Canada in September but broadcast on Wednesday — the former president also warned of the dangers of social media dividing society, while he pointed to healthcare reform as among his proudest achievements.
+In the wide-ranging interview — recorded at the Invictus Games in Canada in September but broadcast on Wednesday — Obama also warned of the dangers of social media dividing society and said healthcare reform was among his proudest achievements.

-Obama said he was lucky to have been propelled into the spotlight only in his forties, at a time when he was already grounded.
-"When I got off the treadmill it didn’t feel like my identity was wrapped up in having this position," he said.
+Obama said he was lucky to have been propelled into the spotlight in his 40s, at a time when he was already grounded.
+"When I got off the treadmill, it didn’t feel like my identity was wrapped up in having this position," he said.

 The former president also paid tribute to his wife, Michelle, saying his transition from power was made easier by the fact that his marriage had been left "intact" and the couple felt they had "preserved our integrity."